Motivational Quotes for Sales Team to Achieve Targets

 Process Theories of Motivation

-The process theory explains how factors motivate people to achieve goals or stop them from trying to achieve the targets.
+Process theory explains how factors motivate people to pursue goals or deter them from attempting to achieve those goals.
 These theories are frameworks that explore the process of motivation.
 Process theories of motivation are designed to explain how people’s behavior is directed and organized, sustained, or adjourned.

-Process theories are set to seek the answers to the question “How do factors direct individual behavior?”.
+Process theories are designed to answer the question: “How do factors direct individual behavior?”
 Theory assumes people have independent and interdependent goals; therefore, they design a concise way to achieve them.
-It explains the way or process of how they get motivated compared to the factors that inspire them.
+It explains how they become motivated and the factors that inspire them.

 Example of Process Theories of Motivation